Related

 The gunman was identified as Tyler Brown, 46, of Boston.
 His last known address was on Mora Street in Dorchester, and Ryan said he was in the process of moving to Cambridge.

 Brown is accused of firing more than 50 rounds at random at cars driving down Memorial Road.
 Two men, one of whom was driving an MBTA rideshare van, were shot.
-They were both taken to area hospital with critical injuries.
+They were both taken to area hospital with life-threatening injuries, Ryan said.

 Ryan said as many as 12 vehicles were hit by the barrage of bullets, including a state police cruiser.